chapmanb/cloudbiolinux/doc/vagrant.md

 [Vagrant][v1] is a convenient command line manager for VirtualBox.
 In conjunction with the BioLinux fabric environment, any VirtualBox VM can be bootstrapped.

+Note the current version of vagrant needs at least VirtualBox version 4.0.x.

 # Rolling your own

 ## Start from a BioLinux box